 NON PAYMENT WILL RESULT IN FURTHER ACTION BEING TAKEN.

-If you require independent financial advice or assistance, you may wish to contact one of the following organisations:
+If you require independent financial advice or assistance, you may wish to contact one of the following organisations online or by telephone:

 Sefton Council is not the occupier of tenanted land.
 We will report your concerns to the allotment tenant and ask them to look to clear back vegetation from their boundary.
 The Council will not be clearing vegetation from your boundary and neither can we enter private property.